ahmedmoustafa/iTree/README.md

 The renamed RefSeq protein sequences are stored as Fasta for BLAST and MySQL (at least for now) for fast access and retrieval.

-Because of a GitHub limitation on the size of files to be pushed to repositories (for more information on this, see [Working with large files](https://help.github.com/articles/working-with-large-files) and [What is my disk quota?](https://help.github.com/articles/what-is-my-disk-quota)), the databases have been deployed to [Sourceforge](https://sourceforge.net/projects/itree/files/).
+Because of a GitHub limitation on the size of files to be pushed to repositories (for more information, see [Working with large files](https://help.github.com/articles/working-with-large-files) and [What is my disk quota?](https://help.github.com/articles/what-is-my-disk-quota)), the iTree databases have been deployed to [Sourceforge](http://sourceforge.net/projects/itree/files/).

 The current versions based on the [RefSeq Release 61 (September 2013)](ftp://ftp.ncbi.nlm.nih.gov/refseq/release/release-notes/RefSeq-release61.txt) can be downloaded from [here](http://sourceforge.net/projects/itree/files/refseq_rel_61/).